25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Main themes:

-Strengthening social connectedness and reducing loneliness
+Strengthening social connection and reducing loneliness

 Exploring how cities and communities can foster inclusion and create both indoor and outdoor meeting places and spaces that encourage social interaction.